openwallet-foundation-labs/oid4vc-ts/README.md

 | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |
 | [`@animo-id/oid4vci`](./packages/oid4vci) | [![@animo-id/oid4vci version](https://img.shields.io/npm/v/@animo-id/oid4vci)](https://npmjs.com/package/@animo-id/oid4vci) | Implementation of the OpenID for Verifiable Credential Issuance specification |

+## Environments

+This library is platform agnostic and support Node.JS, React Native and browsers out of the box.
+However because of this it is required to provide some callbacks for simple things like hashing, generate random bytes, etc.

 ## Contributing

 Is there something you'd like to fix or add?
 Great, we love community